glic3rinu/passlib/docs/lib/passlib.hash.sun_md5_crypt.rst

          (``To be, or not to be...all my sins remember'd.\n``), including an appended null character.

-    iv. the current round as an integer (zero-indexed) is converted to a string (not zero-padded) and added to the buffer.
+    iv. the current iteration as a zero-indexed integer is converted to a string (not zero-padded) and added to the buffer.
-    v. the output for this round is the MD5 digest of the buffer's contents.
+    v. the output for this iteration is the MD5 digest of the buffer's contents.

-4. The final checksum is then encoded into :mod:`hash64 <passlib.hash.h64>` format using the same transposed byte order that :class:`~passlib.hash.md5_crypt` uses.
+4. The final digest is then encoded into :mod:`hash64 <passlib.hash.h64>` format using the same transposed byte order that :class:`~passlib.hash.md5_crypt` uses, and returned.

 Muffet Coin Toss
 ----------------